edgio-docs/edgio-docs/src/pages/guides/logs.md

 -   **cv:** <a id="cv" /> Reserved for future use.
 -   **cy:** <a id="cy" /> Reserved for future use.
 -   **done:** <a id="done" /> Indicates whether the client was able to complete the request.
 This field is analogous to Nginx's `499` error code.
 Returns `1` for completed requests and `0` for uncompleted requests.
--   **ds:** <a id="ds" /> Indicates the destination assigned to this request as determined by your A/B test.
-Returns `default` if a destination has not been assigned to this request.
+-   **ds:** <a id="ds" /> Indicates the A/B testing destination assigned to this request.
+Returns `default` if a destination has not been assigned to this request or when you have not configured A/B testing.
 -   **dv:** <a id="dv" /> Indicates the type of device (e.g., desktop, smartphone, tablet, and mobile) that submitted the request.
 -   **eid:** <a id="eid" /> Indicates the system-defined ID for the {{ PRODUCT }} environment through which the request was processed.
 -   **er:** <a id="er" /> Indicates whether we sent a custom response as a result of the [send method](routing#route-execution).
 Returns `1` for custom responses and `0` for all other responses.